 - One shotgun range; clay pigeon

-- All your equipment for a full days shooting: ranges, air-rifles and shotguns, ammunition, targets and most importantly: qualified instructors
+- All your equipment for a full days shooting, and most importantly, qualified instructors

 - Full fundraising support: a dedicated point of contact at The Soldiers’ Charity, fundraising pack and all the wristbands and supplies you could need.